 11. Montana: The legibility isn't great, with the background and serial number washing each other out.
 I think it is important to have a plate to commemorate aboriginal heritage.
 But I think this plate, with its four separate graphics, is trying to pull itself in too many directions.
 I think the design could be improved if the number was justified to the right, and they chose one or two of the graphics to place on the left.
 If the background was lightened a little more, and the numbers made dark, it would be more focused.
 This one is on the right track, but needs revision.

 10. Washington: A lovely design on the eyes, but there just isn't enough contrast between the white numbers and the ocean background to make the serial number reliably legible.
 If this plate were embossed, maybe with reflective glass beading on the numbers, the design could be maintained without compromising on legibility.
-But as-is, it will be hard to read on the road, day or night.
+But as-is, it will be hard to read on the road.
 I truly enjoy looking at this plate, but my objectivity won't allow me to place it higher in the rankings.